 Intune will let you protect your on-premises email and data so it can be safely accessed by mobile devices.
 Think of the peace of mind!
 With email being one of the main entry points for hackers (we’ve all seen some sketchy spam emails find their way into our inboxes), safeguarding your Office 365 email and data so it can be safely accessed by mobile devices.
 If you already have a BYOD program available for your employees or offer corporate-owned phones or limited-use shared tablets for their work use, then Intune will serve you well.
 The scope of Intune security goes beyond mobiles and tablets; you can enable your employees to securely access Office 365 from an unmanaged public kiosk.

-How Intune Benefits You
+How Intune Helps You

 Define Your Own App Protection Policies